 What is Hotate?

-Hotate is a Japanese word that means scallop (帆立貝).
-Hotate lives in the sandy floors of shallow sea waters and prefer regions with water temperature from 5 to 19℃, which means they are found from the Sanriku coast northward.
+Hotate is a Japanese word that means scallop.
+Hotate lives in the sandy floors of shallow sea waters and prefers regions with water temperature from 5 to 19℃, which means they are found from the Sanriku coast northward.
 The Sanriku coast is located in Japan’s Tohoku region.
 There are especially high concentrations along the Hokkaido and Aomori coastlines.
-For a long time Japan boasted the highest production of scallops in the world, but China started scallop farming in the 1980s.
+For a long time, Japan boasted the highest production of scallops in the world, but China started scallop farming in the 1980s.
 China’s production has surpassed Japan’s and is now the highest in the world, but they are producing Azumanishiki and Atlantic bay scallops, which are different species and a size smaller than Japanese scallops.

-Eyes of scallop are used as sushi ingredients.
+The adductor muscles of scallops are used as sushi ingredients.
 They are broadly characterized as ear-stringed cultured scallops from Funka Bay and Mutsu Bay, and natural scallops from the Okhotsk coast.
 The natural scallops caught in the cold northern sea have a strong sweetness and tender flesh.
 In summer its flesh becomes even thicker and sweeter.

 Hokkaido Aomori Miyagi